-With only three cameras, it's likely OnePlus has dropped one of the 2MP sensors, assuming the renders are accurate.
+With only three cameras, it's likely OnePlus has dropped neither the depth or macro sensor, assuming the renders are accurate.
 Neither of these small sensors is particularly essential, so if reducing the total sensor count means an improvement in photography, that would be a fair exchange.

 OnePlus partnered with camera maker Hasselblad for the 9 series, an arrangement that will apparently last three years.
 We don't know the scope of this agreement, but it would be awesome if Hasselblad provided its expertise to OnePlus' cheaper phones too.

 The OnePlus Nord 2 will not use a Snapdragon chipset like its predecessor and will instead make use of the new MediaTek Dimensity 1200-AI.
 OnePlus noted that the chipset's AI smarts will be used to offer better photos, video and streaming capabilities, such as automatic color and contrast adjustments in photos and HDR boosts.